Director of Improvisation

 Improvisation, Advanced Counterpoint, Keyboard Studies, Supplementary Composition

 A notable pioneer in the revival of improvisation in the classical music world, Dr. Sivan has given evening-length improvised piano recitals; conducted orchestral improvisations; and collaborated on multidisciplinary improvisations with musicians, singers, dancers, and actors.
-In 2013 he became the first musician from North America invited to perform and lecture at the all-European ERASMUS Improvisation Intensive Project in the Netherlands, hosted under the auspices of the European Union.
+His 2017 album Ambiro’s Journey, the first-ever piano improvisation studio album featuring more than 70 minutes of continuous music recorded in a single unedited take, has been described as “a new marker in the evolution of improvisation.”
+In 2013 he became the first musician from North America invited to perform and lecture at the all-European ERASMUS Improvisation Intensive Project in the Netherlands.

-Born in Israel, Dr. Sivan holds a doctorate from the Juilliard School.
-He joined the faculty of the Curtis Institute of Music in 2009, and also teaches at Mannes College of Music and the Juilliard School.
+Born in Israel, Dr. Sivan holds a doctorate from the Juilliard School, where he is also on faculty.
+He has taught at Mannes College of Music for ten years, and joined the faculty of the Curtis Institute of Music in 2009.